What is it?

 OperaVoice is a platform that wirelessly transmits #smartitles for an event to mobile devices in real time.
 Mobile devices such as smart phones, tablets, and PCs for all operating systems connect easily to and in perfect synchronization with OperaVoice.

 In addition to the more traditional projection above the proscenium, OperaVoice allows the user to select any number of languages on a mobile device.
 Additionally, devices connected to the OperaVoice can view special content, such as program notes, stage pictures, scores, discographies, and playbill information.

 The creators of OperaVoice have been leaders in the field of theatrical titling since 1996 with Prescott Studio, an industry fixture.
 This proven success and expertise in titling guarantees the precision and quality of our service for mobile devices.

 The OperaVoice network

-After a simple diagnostic test at the site of an event, our technicians configure the infrastructure to cover the area serving the number of expected connections.
+After a simple diagnostic test at the site of an event, we set the infrastructure to cover the area serving the number of expected connections.
 Very simple.
 In just a few hours the network is ready to transmit #smartitles and the public is ready to receive it.